 - Heart Disease

 MSG causes headaches, brain fog, obesity rates, and insulin production.
-It makes you feel hungry after you eat causing you to eat more.
-The increase of insulin leads to lots of belly fat.
+It can make you gain weight because it doesn’t make you feel full.
+Plus, the increase in insulin leads to lots of belly fat.
 Here are some hidden names for MSG:

 - Any “flavoring” or “flavors”